10 Comforting Statements For a Friend Who's Been Sexually Assaulted

 At one point during the interview, the investigator told me that the university could expel my assailant.
 Thus I could ruin his life.
 While I understand that it's his job to be objective, the wording is problematic.

-My intent was never to ruin my assailant’s life, but to stay safe and keep other students safe.
-It was his own decision to violate another student, not mine; I was only the messenger.
+My intent was never to ruin my assailant's life but to stay safe and keep other students safe.
+It was his own decision to violate another student; I was only the messenger.
 That brings me to something crucial that another authority told me:

 In an ideal world, investigators everywhere would do their job to discern the veracity of conflicting stories, and sexual assault survivors reporting wouldn't face stigma for reporting.
 "Report" shouldn't be a dirty word; it should be helpful for keeping the institution safe.

-Assure them that friends are there to stay and support:
+Assure them that friends are there to stay and support them.